osteele/hackingthelibrary.org/src/pages/handouts/5-repo-settings.md

 total code, and less guessing game about what *code* matches what *functionality and behavior*.

-## 4. Update the README and LICENSE
+## 5. Update the README

 Remove everything from the README that is not true of *your* project.

+Create an "Acknowledgements" section.
+This is where you list outside help that you received, and any code in the repo that you didn't write[^1]. **This is very important.** Cite the forked repo here; update it with

+Create an "Authors" section.
+List yourselves.

 ## Final Notes